 In addition to national technical means of verification (NTM) via satellites and remote sensing capabilities, the INF was the first arms control treaty between both countries to incorporate “intrusive” methods of verification, including extensive exchanges of data and inspections.
 Baseline inspections were performed in 1988 to establish each country’s size and location of intermediate-range nuclear forces.
 The INF provided for up to 20 short-notice inspections per year at specific sites designated in the treaty agreement for the first three years after the treaty entered into force, 15 such inspections per year for the next five years, and ten such inspections per year for the following five years.
 These inspections ended in 2001.
 The INF treaty also created the Special Verification Commission, which operates as a forum through which the two parties can theoretically resolve questions about compliance.

 Russian Violation: Cruise Missile Testing and Deployment

 The United States has formally accused the Russian Federation of testing and deploying a cruise missile, known as the 9M729 or the SSC-8, in violation of the INF Treaty.
 The U.S. first brought this issue before Congress in 2011, and raised the issue with Russia in 2013 after it became clear that the missile being developed was ground-launched.
 (The INF does not restrict air- or sea-launched cruise missiles).
-Despite the American objections, Russia has since deployed one battalion of the missile, with another battalion located at a training site.
+Despite the American objections, Russia has since deployed three battalions of the missile, with another battalion located at a training site.
 Russia denies violating the treaty.

 Potential Russian Violation: Ballistic Missile Testing